comp426-2022-fall/a99-team-17/README.md

 Group 17's final project

 ## Summary:
 COMP 426 final project for group 17.
 This project allows users to keep track of their daily tasks.
-With an account, users can quickly add and remove a task to their list.
+With an account, users can quickly add and remove a task to their list to stay on top of their work.

 ## Setup Instructions
 1. To install, clone the repository and run `npm install` inside the directory.